stoplightio/y-websocket/README.md

 ### Websocket Server with HTTP callback

 Send a debounced callback to an HTTP server (`POST`) on document update.
+Note that this implementation doesn't implement a retry logic in case the `CALLBACK_URL` does not work.

 Can take the following ENV variables: